Malagheel/Malagheel/README.md

 ---

 ### 💡 Featured Projects
-- 🔄 **ERP Implementation Support – Alqarsh**
+- 🏢 **ERP Transformation at Alqarsh**
-  Optimized ERP processes, achieving a 95% user adoption rate and a 15% reduction in implementation time.
+  Led requirements and process optimization for TechnologyOne & NetSuite; achieved 95% user adoption in month one, and reduced implementation time by 15%.

 ---

 ### 🎓 Education & Certifications
-- 🎓 **Bachelor of Business Informatics** – University of Canberra
+- 🎓 Bachelor of Business Informatics – University of Canberra
-- 🎓 **Diploma of IT** – University of Canberra
+- 🎓 Diploma of IT – University of Canberra
-- 📜 **Certificate in Data Science: Productivity Tools** – Harvard University
+- 📜 Certificate in Data Science: Productivity Tools – Harvard University

 ---